Songonge/Power-BI-Projects/Credit Scoring Analysis/Credit_Scoring_Report.md

    * For the 20-40 age group, offer shorter-duration loan products to reduce repayment risks.
    * Monitor repayment patterns on loans exceeding 40 months.
 4.	**Encourage Savings Accounts**
    * Promote savings-linked loans, where borrowers must demonstrate financial reserves before taking loans.
-This will improve borrower resilience and motivate the repayment within delays.
+This will improve borrower resilience and motivate repayment within delays.
 5.	**Housing and Credit Policy**
    * For renters and those with "free housing," introduce additional collateral requirements or pre-approval processes to mitigate risk.
 6.	**Enhanced Monitoring of 'Bad Risk' Loans**
-   * Use predictive analytics to identify early warning signals for borrowers categorized as "bad risk" and implement intervention strategies (e.g., repayment reminders, and restructuring options).
+   * Use predictive analytics to identify early warning signals for borrowers categorized as "bad risk" and implement intervention strategies (e.g., repayment reminders and restructuring options).

 ## Conclusion
 The dashboard reveals that a large portion of loans are issued to younger borrowers (20–40 years old) with minimal financial reserves and are concentrated in car-related purposes.
 While most borrowers fall under the "good risk" category, a significant proportion are still high-risk borrowers.